corda/samples/cordapp-upgrades/README.md

 3. Run the network (`build/nodes/runnodes`).
 In order to issue obligations between nodes, the contract attachment must be present in the attachment store of each node (if this isn't the case, then an error will be hit when sending a transaction with a version of the contract the node doesn't recognise).
 To put a copy of each contract version in the network in each node's attachment store, run `./gradlew loadAttachments`.
-(This command opens all attachments on all nodes, and then uploads each attachment to each node that doesn't already have it.)
+(This command has the effect of uploading the V2 contract attachment to each node that does not already have it.)

  4. Check that obligations can be issued between nodes (again, `./gradlew issueBetweenNodes` can be used).
 It is instructive to show that obligations can still be freely transferred between nodes running different contract versions